McNally Jackson Reading List

 For your reading pleasure.
 McNally Jackson’s Sam MacLaughlin shares his must-read list.

-McNally Jackson is our go-to bookstore.
-It’s a favorite neighborhood spot for art and design books, fiction, culture magazines, and summer reads.
-We got the lowdown from Sam MacLaughlin, manager of the Williamsburg outpost, on the books to add to your reading list this summer.
+McNally Jackson is our go-to bookstore for art and design books, fiction, culture magazines, literary greats and new classics.
+We got the lowdown from Sam MacLaughlin, manager of the Williamsburg outpost, on the books to add to your reading list.

 A Girl Returned, Donatella Di Pietrantonio